-In this subsection, we present some results about the \L{}ojasiewicz gradient inequality \cite{loja1965ensembles,lojasiewicz1993geometrie,absil2005convergence,Usch15:pjo}.
+We recall some definitions and results about the \L{}ojasiewicz gradient inequality \cite{loja1965ensembles,lojasiewicz1993geometrie,absil2005convergence,Usch15:pjo}.
 These results were used in \cite{LUC2018,ULC2019} to prove the global convergence of Jacobi-G algorithms on the orthogonal and unitary groups, and will be used in this paper as well.

-\begin{definition} [{\cite[Def.
-2.1]{SU15:pro}}] Let $\mathcal{M} \subseteq \RR^n$ be a Riemannian submanifold, and $f: \mathcal{M} \to \RR$ be a differentiable function.
-The function $f: \mathcal{M} \to \RR$ is said to satisfy a \emph{\L{}ojasiewicz gradient inequality} at $\vect{x} \in \mathcal{M}$, if there exist $\sigma>0$, $\zeta\in (0,\frac{1}{2}]$ and a neighborhood $\mathcal{U}$ in $\mathcal{M}$ of $\vect{x}$ such that for all $\vect{y}\in\mathcal{U}$, it follows that
+\begin{definition} [{\cite[Definition 2.1]{SU15:pro}}] Let $\mathcal{M} \subseteq \RR^d$ be a Riemannian submanifold, and $\varphi: \mathcal{M} \to \RR$ be a differentiable function.
+The function $\varphi: \mathcal{M} \to \RR$ is said to satisfy a \emph{\L{}ojasiewicz gradient inequality} at $\vect{x} \in \mathcal{M}$, if there exist $\delta>0$, $\zeta\in (0,\frac{1}{2}]$ and a neighborhood $\mathcal{U}$ in $\mathcal{M}$ of $\vect{x}$ such that for all $\vect{y}\in\mathcal{U}$, it follows that

 \end{definition}